imartinez921/ds-a_review/NOTES.md

   - Therefore, take each query and multiple by how many elements to the right of it, then sum to an initial sum of 0
 - BEWARE: declaring variables instead of reassigning them!!!
 - BEWARE: .sort requires a function that will return -, 0, or +.
 Negative will return a before b.
+- BEWARE: reduce statement will take the return and add it to the accumulator var

 ## Middle Node
 - Javascript does NOT have until loop!
 Used `while` or `do...while` loop